 CIRT reports to the Dean of Students at Kansas State University.

 Method of Operation - Crisis or Threat

 An immediate crisis or threat should be reported as soon as possible to law enforcement (call 9-1-1), including the Kansas State Polytechnic Security Office (785-826-2952).
-Following notification of law enforcement, a crisis or threat involving a Kansas State Polytechnic student should be reported to the Associate Dean of Undergraduate Studies (785-826-2616) or the Student Development Administrator (785-826-2984), who will then immediately notify the other individual.
+Following notification of law enforcement, a crisis or threat involving a Kansas State Polytechnic student should be reported to the Associate Dean of Undergraduate Studies (785-826-2616) or the Student Services Manager (785-826-2984), who will then immediately notify the other individual.

 Throughout this process, the Associate Dean of Undergraduate Studies will be in contact with the Assistant Vice President of Student Life, as well as the Dean of Students on the Manhattan campus.
 Should the situation warrant, these individuals may participate during any stage of the process outlined below.

 For non-emergency situations, faculty, staff, and other individuals may use the "Student of Concern" reporting system regarding concerns about a student.
 MAKE A STUDENT OF CONCERN REPORT HERE.

 STEP 1: The Associate Dean of Undergraduate Studies or the Student Services Manager is notified of a crisis or threat involving a Kansas State Polytechnic student.
 They will immediately notify the other.

 STEP 2: The CIRT Chair (Associate Dean of Undergraduate Studies) initiates the CIRT process.

 - The CIRT Chair gathers necessary information about the incident, and then contacts the CIRT, which may include Situation-Specific Response Personnel (SSRP).
 The Assistant Vice President of Student Life is also notified.
 If the situation warrants, a CIRT member proceeds immediately to the site of the incident or to the hospital.